Linus-Mussmaecher/rucola/README.md

 You can follow the links to given notes, and go back in your journey to previously visited notes.

-Also, you can open the note in an external editor or view, converted to HTML in an external viewer.
+Also, you can delete, move or rename the note as well as modify it in an external editor or view its HTML representation external viewer.

 ### HTML conversion
 Rucola can convert markdown notes to HTML documents, which are stored in the `.html` subfolder of your vault directory.